EMDR Therapy in Orange County

 If you’re interested in learning more about EMDR or would like to schedule an appointment, please contact OC Psychology Center today.
 We are here to support you every step of the way.

 EMDR Certification is a rigorous process.
-Our providers have completed all requirements for EMDR certification from the top EMDR training programs and certification boards, EMDRI and EMDRIA.
+Our Orange County EMDR therapists have completed all requirements for EMDR certification from the top EMDR training programs and certification boards, EMDRI and EMDRIA.
 The EMDR Institute (EMDRI) was founded by the developer of EMDR Francine Shapiro PHD.
 The EMDR International Association (EMDRIA), is the largest EMDR training and certification board.

 Christine Golden, LMFT